marina-a06/knowlege-Base-Marina/content/homes-illinois/Index.md

 ---
 title: Homes in Illinois
 ---
-We will explore Frank Lloyd Wright designed homes in Illinois.
+We will explore Frank Lloyd Wright designed homes in Illinois. new